parrt/msds501/notes/data-in-memory.md

 Heterogeneous lists are typically used to group bits of information about a particular entity.
 In machine learning, we call this a **feature vector**, an **instance**, or an **observation**.
 For example, an apples versus oranges classifier might have feature vectors containing weight (number), volume (number), and color (string).
 The important point here is that a list can also be used to as a way to aggregate features about a particular entity.
 The sequence of the elements is less important than the fact that they are contained (aggregated) within the same list.
 We will see this notion again when we talk about *tuples* and *objects*.

+If enforce a rule that all elements within a list are unique, then we get a **set**.
+In that case, we also tend not to care about the order.

 Spreadsheets arrange rows one after the other, which programmers interpret as a *list of lists.* In the analytics or database world, we call this a **table**:

 <img src=images/rows.png width=700>